PauloLory-ionos/spec/guidelines/resource-design/02-architecture.md

     - The purpose is to interact with the actual data or service provided by a Cloud Resource (e.g., reading/writing to a object storage, querying a database, etc.).
     - Data plane APIs manage **data**.
     - Data plane returns actual data (e.g., files, query results, or data manipulation responses)
-    - Data plane schemas vary widely based on the type of data and the service object (e.g., NFS, SQL, Key/Value, SECA API, Vaults, etc.).
+    - Data plane schemas vary widely based on the type of data and the service object (e.g., NFS, SQL, Key/Value, Vaults, etc.).
     - These APIs return and operate on actual data rather than metadata or configuration
-- Data plane APIs are differing in capabilities by versions, so instead of APIs the versions and enabled capabilities need to be standardized in form of a minimal set.
-E.g. PostgreSQL would be the same in all clouds, so one can define the available versions and extensions for that versions.
-Every cloud provider is free to add more.
+- Data plane APIs are out of scope for the SECA API.